awankhede/RetailAPI/README.markdown

 brew install mongodb-community@4.4
 ```

-###Postman
+REST API TEST TOOL

-Make sure that you have Postman installed as this tool will allow you to perform integration tests on the Rest services
+Make sure that you have a Rest API test tool installed as this  will allow you to perform integration tests on the Rest services.
+I recommend using Postman

 Direct Install: Follow this [link](https://www.postman.com/downloads/)